daisybellelewis/CYPLAN255/README.md

     - Chapters 2, 4 of[Dive Into Python 3](http://www.diveintopython3.net/)
     - Chapters 8, 10, 11, 12 of [Think Python](http://www.greenteapress.com/thinkpython/)

-  - **Wed, Feb 2 Programming Logic** <br>
-  Control flow in Python (conditional logic, loops, functions)
+- **Wed, Feb 2 Programming Logic:** Control flow in Python (conditional logic, loops, functions)
   - Readings
     - Chapters 2, 3, 5-7 of [Think Python](http://www.greenteapress.com/thinkpython/)
     - Chapters 1, 7 of[Dive Into Python 3](http://www.diveintopython3.net/)

-  - **Mon, Feb 7 Data Analysis in Python**<br>
-  NumPy arrays and matrices; Pandas Series and DataFrames; loading, displaying and exporting data; descriptive statistics; indexing and filtering;
+- **Mon, Feb 7 Data Analysis in Python:** NumPy arrays and matrices; Pandas Series and DataFrames; loading, displaying and exporting data; descriptive statistics; indexing and filtering
   - Assignments
     - Assignment 2 released (due Sun, Feb 13)

   - Readings
     - Chapters 4, 5, and 6 of Wes McKinney&#39;s [Python for Data Analysis](https://github.com/wesm/pydata-book)

-  - **Wed, Feb 9 More Pandas** <br>
-  Vectorized operations; merge, join, concatenate; group by and aggregations; cleaning and imputing missing data
+- **Wed, Feb 9 More Pandas:** Vectorized operations; merge, join, concatenate; group by and aggregations; cleaning and imputing missing data

   - Readings
     - Chapter 7 in [Python for Data Analysis](https://github.com/wesm/pydata-book)

 #### MODULE 3: INTRO TO DATA VISUALIZATION

-- **Mon, Feb 14 💘 Data Visualization - Pt.
-I** <br>
-  Data viz. for good and evil; use Matplotlib and Seaborn to create static images; dimensionality of data; continuous vs. categorical data; univariate distributions
+- **Mon, Feb 14 💘 -- Data Visualization Pt.
+I:** Data viz. for good and evil; use Matplotlib and Seaborn to create static images; dimensionality of data; continuous vs. categorical data; univariate distributions

   - Assignments
     - Find three (3) examples of interesting data visualizations and describe in 2-3 sentences what makes each of them good, bad, or misleading.
 Be prepared to talk about them in class.